status-im/status-web/apps/website/docs/messaging-and-web3-browser/messages-faq.md

 ### Are my messages in the blockchain?

-No, your messages are not in the blockchain and are not transported through the [Ethereum network][about-the-ethereum-blockchain].
+No, your messages are not in the blockchain and are not transported through the [Ethereum network](../getting-started/about-the-ethereum-blockchain.md).
 Messages are temporarily stored in the peer-to-peer network.

 ### Can I delete my messages?

-Yes, you can always [edit and delete your messages][edit-and-delete-your-messages].
+Yes, you can always [edit and delete your messages](./edit-and-delete-your-messages.md).

 In some cases, users may still see your original messages, even after you edit or delete them.
-Check out [Edit and delete your messages][edit-and-delete-your-messages] for more information.
+Check out [Edit and delete your messages](./edit-and-delete-your-messages.md) for more information.

 ### If I'm disconnected, can I still access my messages?

-The [peer-to-peer network][about-status-messages] store messages that couldn't be delivered for up to 30 days.
+The [peer-to-peer network](./about-status-messages.md) store messages that couldn't be delivered for up to 30 days.
 Your device downloads and securely stores these messages permanently when you connect to the network.
 Messages stored on your device are always available offline.

 ## Privacy and security

 ### How does Status protect my privacy?

-Status implements end-to-end encryption (E2EE) using [cryptographic keys][understand-your-status-keys-and-recovery-phrase].
+Status implements end-to-end encryption (E2EE) using [cryptographic keys](../your-profile-and-preferences/understand-your-status-keys-and-recovery-phrase.md).
 When you send a message, the message is encrypted using the recipient's public key.
 The only way to decrypt the message and read its content is by using the recipient's private key.
 Even if a malicious actor intercepts the message, they can't read its content as they don't have the private key.

 :::info
-The [Waku network][waku] implements additional privacy capabilities in addition to E2EE, such as sender anonymity or metadata protection.
+The [Waku network](https://waku.org/) implements additional privacy capabilities in addition to E2EE, such as sender anonymity or metadata protection.
 :::

 ### Other messaging apps use E2EE encryption; why use Status?